Informfully/Documentation/docs/source/simulator.rst

 User Simulator
 ==============

-This overview present the user simulator and its dynamic re-rankers included in Informfully Recommenders.
+This overview presents the user simulator and its dynamic re-rankers included in Informfully Recommenders.
-In this context, danymic means that the re-rankers are applied multiple times per user session.
+In this context, dynamic means that the re-rankers are applied multiple times per user session.
 They take the candidate list from the model and re-rank the items based on intra-session user feedback.
-To that end, the simulator allows to define these intra-session browsing behavior/patterns to mock user interactions.
+To that end, the simulator allows for defining these intra-session browsing behavior/patterns to mock user interactions.

 .. note::